3DExpressDotMy/3DExpress.my-Profile/README.md

 - Open ideaMaker software
 - Got to Printer - Printer Setting...
 <img src="3DExpress.my Setting PNG/ideaMaker/V4510 printer setting/01.png" width = "1000">
 - Find the unzip file location and select it
 <img src="3DExpress.my Setting PNG/ideaMaker/V4510 printer setting/02.png" width = "1000">
 - Click on Import
-- Enjoy your printing
+- Enjoy your INFINITY 3D printing
--

 ## Links
 - Do chat with us at Facebook and WhatsApp for more inquiry.